tpersp/EchoView/README.md

 ### 2. Run setup (optional)
 Use `./setup.sh` to configure local or SMB media storage and install systemd services.
+The script installs the required system packages (X server, GTK/WebKit bindings and SMB tools) and then installs all Python dependencies system wide.
-The script installs a minimal X server and a small Python based viewer that displays the fullscreen slideshow without launching a full browser.
+It also sets up a small Python based viewer that displays the fullscreen slideshow without launching a full browser.
 You can run the server manually as shown below.

 ### 3. Run the server